AmauryVanEspen/-online-resumes/README.md

 You can set up a Github Action that automatically updates your gist `resume.json` to match what is in your repo everytime you push.

 If you checkout the `.github/workflows/gist.yml` file you should be able to figure it out with relative ease.
-Or feel free to ping me an issue.
+Or feel free to ping [Thomas Davis](https://github.com/thomasdavis) an issue.

 The basic steps are